lorin/booknotes/Becoming-A-Technical-Leader.md

 - Part Two: Innovation
     6. The three great obstacles to innovation
         - Are you aware of waht you had for dessert?
+        - Self-blindness: the number one obstacle
+        - No-problem syndrome: the number two obstacle
+        - Single-solution belief: the number three obstacle
     7. A tool for developing self-awareness
         - A test of your motivation
         - Your initial reaction